Jordan Gavaris: In the media

 The English accent Gavaris employs for his role as Felix Dawkins has been noted for its authenticity, despite Gavaris not being English.
 Entertainment Weekly writer Dalton Ross has stated that he is "not entirely convinced that it's not his normal accent that he's faking."
 Gavaris told Ross that Michiel Huisman, Jerome Flynn and Maria Doyle Kennedy all thought he was English:

 When I lost the affectation after the read-through, Maria [Kennedy] was shocked.
 I think using an accent or affectation has given me a freedom as Felix I may not have otherwise found.
 The role has been by far the most liberating experience that anyone my age could have.
 There are so few colorful characters for people my age, it's a real treat to get to experiment in character work.

 Personal life

-Gavaris is openly gay, and had been dating actor and screenwriter Devon Graye since September 2013, and the two married in 2018.
+Gavaris is openly gay.
+He started dating actor and screenwriter Devon Graye in September 2013.
+The two married in 2018.

 Gavaris said in August 2017 that his role in Orphan Black helped him understand feminism, and that he considers himself a feminist.